ounessy/-AndroidStudioTesseractOpenCV/README.md

 # AndroidStudioTesseractOpenCV
-This project uses Tesseract and OpenCV to extract information from IDs.
+This project uses Tesseract and OpenCV (Android Studio) to extract information from IDs.
-You may need to install